DavesCodeMusings/ftpdlite/CONTRIBUTING.md

 The goals of FTPdLite are:
 * Minimalism
-* Operability with common, modern clients
+* Operability with common, modern FTP clients
 * SITE commands to provide a few additional file management features

 If you find a bug, please create an issue on Github.
 Using a format similar to the following will help: